guibeira/blog/content/2025-07-09-wakezilla-en.md

 ### Hardware Upgrade

 With this new problem, I now had the perfect excuse to upgrade my other machine the one I use for gaming.
 After a lot of research, I managed to get a good deal on an RX 7900 XTX.
 Now I have 24GB to run the latest models.
-But I was surprised by its power consumption, easily pulling over 300 watts.
+But I was surprised by its power consumption, easily pulling around 45 watts in idle.
 This raised a red flag: keeping this machine on 24/7 would be far from energy-efficient.

 ### Initial Idea